nturaga/biocparallel_singularity/README.md

 ## What is a Singularity container and how do I turn my docker image into a Singularity container?

-Singularity Hub is an online registry for images.
-This means that you can connect a GitHub repo containing a build specification file to this website, and the image is going to build for you automatically, and be available programmatically (similar to Docker hub).
+[Singularity Hub](<https://www.singularity-hub.org/>) is an online registry for images.
+Users can connect a GitHub account, and specific repositories containing a build specification file to this singularity hub, and the image is going to build for you automatically, and be available programmatically (similar to Docker hub).

 Remember, Singularity Hub needs authorization to access your github repository, where the Dockerfile is located.

-Add a Singularity file to your github repo which corresponds to the `Dockerfile` to tell `shub` how to build the image see https://singularity.lbl.gov/docs-docker for instructions on how to specify this file.
+Add a **Singularity** file to your github repo which corresponds to the `Dockerfile` to tell `shub` how to build the image see https://singularity.lbl.gov/docs-docker for instructions on how to specify this file.

 The Singularity file does not need to be more than a simple: